openanalytics/shinyproxy-config-examples/04-custom-html-template/README.md

 ## How it works

-* The `application.yml` file contains the setting `template-path: ./templates/2col` which refers to the 'col2' template.
+* The `application.yml` file contains the setting `template-path: ./templates/2col` which refers to the '2col' template.
 You can point it to any folder containing your custom HTML files.

-* ShinyProxy uses [Thymeleaf](https://www.thymeleaf.org/) as its HTML rendering engine.
+* ShinyProxy uses [Thymeleaf](https://www.thymeleaf.org/) as its HTML templating engine.

 * Assets (css, images, etc) can be referred to using the `@{/assets/...}` Thymeleaf syntax.
 Such references will be resolved against the `assets` subfolder of the template.